 Purchasing patterns vary significantly from one customer to another, and may reflect factors other than simple demand.
 For example, some governmental agencies purchase through a formal procurement process in which a tender (request for bid) is issued for either a specific or a maximum unit quantity.
 Tenders also define the other elements required for a qualified bid submission (such as product specifications, regulatory approvals, clearance by WHO, unit pricing and delivery timetable).
 Bidders have a limited period of time in which to submit bids.
 Bids are subjected to an evaluation process which is intended to conclude with a tender award to the successful bidder.
-The atire tender process, from publication to award, may take many months to complete.
-Administrative issues, politics, bureaucracy, process errors, changes in leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public sector customers.
+The ontire tender process, from publication to award, may take many months to complete.
+Orders are placed after the tender is awarded; there are no set dates for orders in the tender award based on a number of factors including vendor supply capacity, quality inspections and changes in demand.
+Administrative issues, politics, bureaucracy, process errors, changes in government leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public sector customers.
 As a result, the Company may experience significant quarter-to-quarter sales variations due to the timing and shipment of large orders.

-In the past few years, the Company's business model, which includes high gross margins, modest capital expendtures and low expense requirements compared to production volumes, has permitted the Company to sustain profitable operations without debt and maintain dividend payments during periods of delayed orders.
-Continuation of these accomplishments in the future periods will be contingent on a number of factors, including the degree and period of sales volatility and on the strength of global demand for the Company's product.
+In the past few years, the Company's business model, which includes high gross margins, modest capital expendtures and low expense requirements compared to production volumes, has permitted the Company to sustain profitable operations without debt.
+Continuation of this in future periods will be contingent on a number of factors, including the degree and period of sales volatility and the strength of global demand for the Company's product.